isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Lemongrass.md

 <section>
 	<h4>Common problems &amp; solutions:</h4>
 <p>Like most strong-smelling herbs, this plant is relatively resistant to pests and disease if kept healthy.</p>
-<p>Aphids, mealy bugs, and spider mites can the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies. </p>
+<p><a href="/page-index/pests/mealy-bugs/">Mealy bugs</a> can infest the plant if it is suffering from other problems like <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests.</p>
 <br>
 </section>